fentie/netbeans-colors-solarized/README.md

 1. Download the zipped version of this repo.

 2. Open NetBeans, select Preferences, then Import in the lower left.
-Navigate to the zip file you downloaded, check the Netbeans\_Solarized\_Dark box under the Fonts & Colors section.
+Navigate to the zip file you downloaded, check the Netbeans\_Solarized\_Dark and/or Netbeans\_Solarized\_Light box under the Fonts & Colors section.

 3. Restart NetBeans (just to be on the safe side).